Chapter Flexible Board Option

 No. It is as your chapter sees fit.

 You’ve convinced me that this is a worthy initiative, but I need more information before I bring it up in my chapter.
 Where can I get some?

-Email Antonio Lombardi, Manager of Chapter Leadership & Education at email@example.com and we can answer your questions or put you in touch with another chapter that is going through the process.
+Email the BHS Education team at firstname.lastname@example.org and we can answer your questions or put you in touch with another chapter that is going through the process.